mothur/mothur.github.io/_wiki/miseq_sop.md

 total # of seqs:	128865
 ```

-For the purposes of this
+It is generally easiest to use the "current" option for many of the
+commands since the file names get very long.
+Because this tutorial is
+meant to show people how to use `mothur` at a very nuts and bolts level,
+we will only selectively use the current option to demonstrate how it
-tutorial we will write out the names of the files.
-At this point our
+works.
+Generally, we will use the full file names for this tutorial.
+At this
-sequencing error rate has probably dropped more than an order of
+point our sequencing error rate has probably dropped more than an order of
 magnitude and we have 128865 sequences.
 Let's press on\...

 ## Processing improved sequences